arubis/Fatima/PowerPoint/Lesson 2-Introduction to PowerPoint.md

  * Conclusion
  * Any questions?

 Okay, let's put our outline into PowerPoint!
+Remember, we're just working on the outline today.
+I know many of you have already started experimenting with including pictures and effects in your slides, but right now we're just going to go over using text.

 ### Creating a Blank Presentation ###